schochastics/signnet/paper.md

 ```

 The return value `partition` gives the optimal partition into the two node sets for
 which the optimal frustration is achieved.
+The implemented algorithm can deal with fairly large
-Note that the problem is NP hard and
+networks, even though the problem is NP hard [@an-dcopsnpc-20].

-frustration can thus only be calculated for rather small signed networks.
+To use `frustation_exact()`, the package `ompr` and its auxiliary packages need to be installed
+separately [@s-omsmilp-22].

 ## Blockmodeling
 In signed blockmodeling, the goal is to determine $k$ blocks of nodes such that